 A key role within the theatrical life of the College is the Cameron Mackintosh Visiting Professor of Contemporary Theatre.
 The post is a University professorship attached to St Catherine’s College, with a new chair appointed each year.
-The incoming professor for the 2022-23 academic year is actor, producer and director Adjoa Andoh.
+The professor for the 2022-23 academic year is actor, producer and director Adjoa Andoh.

 About the visiting professorship